 This can be done by feeding a cable from the room containing the sat receiver to the multiswitch location and

 into the 3 way combiner then into the multiswitch.
+However, the problem with this method is that the multiswitch

-the TV Eye or omni link system to work for control.
+will not permit the 9 volts to go through and the TV Eye or omni link system to work for control.
+It is better

-It is better therefore to have a completely separate output system with separate cabling for the distribution system
+therefore to have a completely separate output system with separate cabling for the distribution system

 This would mean 3 cables to each room, two for the satellite and one for the distribution.
 TV eyes for Sky receivers